sillvva/Zen-Nebula/README.md

 <h3 align="left">3.
 Install kwin-effects-forceblur (ONLY FOR KDE LINUX)</h3>

 ###
-<p align="left">• To get real backdrop filter transparency, go to "https://github.com/taj-ny/kwin-effects-forceblur" and install the app.<br><br>• It's required to install 'kwin-effects-forceblur' from AUR then go to System Settings -> Windows -> Desktop Effecs, disable Blur and enable Better Blur and in Better Blur settings go to 'Force blur' tab and add 'zen' to list of classes of windows.
-Here is the blur configuration: </p>
+<p align="left">• To get real backdrop filter transparency, go to "https://github.com/taj-ny/kwin-effects-forceblur" and install the app.<br><br>• It's required to install 'kwin-effects-forceblur' from AUR then go to System Settings -> Windows -> Desktop Effecs, disable Blur and enable Better Blur and in Better Blur settings go to 'Force blur' tab and add 'zen' to list of classes of windows.<br><br>• NOTE: If Zen was installed from AUR as "zen-browser-bin", then in KDE put "zen-bin" instead of "zen" for blur Here is the blur configuration: </p>

 ###